BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 In this figure, the [Penn Treebank tag set](http://www.clips.ua.ac.be/pages/mbsp-tags) is used.
 E.g., Verb, gerund or present participle" is marked as "VBG".
 The Penn Treebank tag set is a de-facto standard used by many PoS tagging tools.

+Note: Tokenization and stemming are often pre-processing steps before applying a bags-of-words model.
+They may improve prediction performance and, at the same time, reduce the number of features.

 ### Parsing

-Parsing is the step of analyzing the grammar of a sentence.
+*Parsing* is the step of analyzing the grammar of a sentence.
 The result is the sentence structure, usually denoted as a tree.
-Fig. 6.4 shows the parsing result for the sentence "My dog also likes eating sausage.".
+Fig. 6.4 shows the parsing result for the sentence "My dog also likes eating sausage."

+{width=75%}
 ![Fig. 6.4: Parsing](images/Parsing.png)

 Again, the the Penn Treebank tag set is used.
 E.g., "NP" stands for "noun phrase" and "VP" for "verb phrase".